BOULDER, Colo. - A growing group of startups are seeing green - and that means good news for the environment and the economy.

 "What we're trying to do is make food personal.
 That's our mission.
 So we're trying to get food on everybody's kitchen counter that they can grow in any type of environment. "

 Back to the Roots' gardens are sold in stores such as Whole Foods.
-Unlike "greenwashing" - where companies deceptively imply that they have eco-friendly policies - Back to the Roots and some startups are fully committed to LOHAS (or Lifestyles of Health and Sustainability) values embrace sustainable practices, from hiring to production.
+Unlike "greenwashing" - where companies deceptively imply that they have eco-friendly policies - Back to the Roots and other startups fully committed to LOHAS (or Lifestyles of Health and Sustainability) values embrace sustainable practices, from hiring to production.

 Snack Packers, based in Washington, D.C., is on a mission to banish the vending machine.
 Founder and self-proclaimed snack curator Ali Cherry says her company makes healthy and tasty alternatives to chips and other processed snacks.